sejori/peko/README.md

 <h2 id="cool">This is cool...</h2>
 <p>
-    Because it provides all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling required - the server and browser can use the exact same code!
+    Because it provides all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling required - the server and browser can use the exact same code.
 This completely eliminates part of the traditional JavaScript SSR toolchain, increasing project maintainability and simplicity.
 </p>
 <p>
     Better yet, Peko is not build for any specific frontend framework or library.
-You can use React, Preact, Vue... you name it (if you do set up a React/Vue project please consider adding it to the examples).
+You can use React, Preact, Vue... you name it (if you do set up a React or Vue project please consider adding it to the examples ❤️).
 Simply plug your app-rendering and HTML-templating logic into the <a href="https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts/~/Render">Render</a> function of an <a href="https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts/~/SSRRoute">SSRRoute</a>.
 </p>
 <p>
     Peko is made possible by powerful new JavaScript tools.
 Deno, unlike Node.js, is built to the <a href="https://tc39.es/">ECMAScript specification</a>.
-This makes it compatible with browser JavaScript and vice versa which elimates the need to generate separate client and server JavaScript bundles (the support for URL imports is the secret sauce).
+This makes it compatible with browser JavaScript which elimates the need to generate separate client and server JavaScript bundles (the support for URL imports is the secret sauce).
 UI libraries like Preact combined with <a href="https://github.com/developit/htm">htm</a> offer lightning fast client-side hydration with a browser-friendly markup syntax.
-On top of this Deno has native TypeScript support, a rich runtime API and a standard library full of great tools as well as a passionate community supporting it.
+On top of this Deno has native TypeScript support, a rich runtime API and community tools for your back-end needs.
 </p>

 <h2>Differences between Next.js, etc.</h2>
 <p>
-    Peko is built with one radical design decision: it doesn't support the infinite universe of npm packages, as they often require a build process.
-This is a deliberate step away from the inflated state that many modern web applications find themselves in.
-Just make sure your frontend modules can run in the browser and you're golden!
+    Peko is built with one radical design decision: it doesn't support the infinite universe of npm packages because they often require a build process.
+This is a deliberate step away from the inflated state that many web applications find themselves in.
+Just make sure your frontend modules can run in the browser!
 </p>